DanieleSassoli/AngularAdobeTypeKit/README.md

 and return the response provided by Adobe API's.

 ##Installation
- You can easily install the package view Bower:
+ You can easily install the package via Bower:

  ``` bower install ngTypeKit ```